cybertraining-dsc/reu2022/preface-documents/material.md

 ## Bibliography Management

-Bibliography was collected as bibtex and the following tools wer recommended
+Bibliography was collected as bibtex and the following tools were recommended

 * jabref: <https://www.jabref.org/>
 * bibtex: <https://en.wikipedia.org/wiki/BibTeX>